collective/alm.solrindex/alm/solrindex/README.txt

 Highlighting
 ------------

-Highlighting data may requested for any field marked as ``stored`` in the Solr schema.
+Highlighting data may be requested for any field marked as ``stored`` in the Solr schema.
 To enable this feature, pass a ``highlight`` value of either ``True``, or a list of field names to highlight.
 A value of ``queried`` will cause Solr to return highlighting data for the list of queried columns.
 If you pass in a sequence of field names, the requested highlighting data will be limited to that list.
 You can also enable it by default in your Solr config file.
+If you do enable it by default in the config file, but don't want it for a particular query, you must pass ``hl``:``off`` in solr_params.

 The retrieved data is stored in the ``highlighting`` attribute on the returned brain.
 To use the custom ``HighlightingBrain``, the index needs to